lukso-network/network-genesis-deposit-contract/README.md

 Starting from the timestamp `1682007600`, which corresponds to April 20th, at 4:20 PM UTC, the genesis deposit contract will accept LYXe Tokens (`0xA8b919680258d369114910511cc87595aec0be6D`).

-Depositing LYXe tokens will allow you to become a validator on LUKSO's Mainnet blockchain.
+Depositing LYXe tokens will allow you to become a genesis validator on LUKSO's Mainnet blockchain.
 The contract will be notified by the ERC777 LYXe smart contract using the [`tokensReceived(...)`](#tokensreceived-function) function (see details below).

 People wishing to deposit needs to: